Moving to New Zealand from the US: Complete guide for 2026

 Skilled migrant & green list visas

 These visas offer the fastest path to permanent residency for qualified Americans with in-demand skills.
-Both require job offers from accredited New Zealand employers and can lead to residence within roughly 6–24 months, depending on the pathway and role.
+Both require job offers from accredited New Zealand employers and can lead to residence within roughly 6–24 months.

-- Green List pathway: Green List visa New Zealand options come in two flavors: Straight to Residence for certain Tier 1 roles and Work to Residence after 24 months in a Tier 2 role.
-Both lead to residence, and Work to Residence can unlock a Permanent Resident Visa after 2 years on the resident visa.
+- Work to Residence after 24 months in a Tier 2 role, which can unlock a Permanent Resident Visa after 2 more years

-NOTE!
-Green List occupations include roles like registered nurses and software developers, alongside many other regulated and technical jobs.
-Check Immigration New Zealand for the complete, updated list.
+NZ Green List roles include registered nurses and software developers, alongside many regulated and technical jobs.
+Check Immigration New Zealand for the complete list.

 Investment visas

-The Active investor plus visa, launched April 2025, is a streamlined path with fewer barriers.
-Invest NZD $5 million in high-risk assets for 3 years or NZD $10 million in stable ones for 5 years.
+The Active Investor Plus Visa, launched in April 2025, is a streamlined path with fewer barriers.
+It has two categories: Growth, which requires NZD $5 million in acceptable investments for 36 months, and Balanced, which requires NZD $10 million for 60 months.
 No English test is required, and minimal residency is needed to qualify.

 Work visas